Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Methodology

-In this section, we will recall some results from the previous sections and perform calculations for the major bank's LQG system.
-Subsequently, we will derive the optimal control for the major bank.
+In this section, we recall some results from the previous sections and perform calculations for the major bank's LQG system.
+Then, we derive the optimal control for the major bank.
+First, we substitute $\bar{u}_t$ \eqref{MeanFiledOptimalControl} in unperturbed extended extended dynamics of the major given by \eqref{MajorExtendStateDynamicOriginal} to get